thatgibbyguy/ply/README.md

 # ply

+ply is a modernized, ratio based css framework built using flex-box. think of ply as the metric system for your grid-based layouts.

-ply is a ratio based CSS Framework written in SCSS, and is currently a fork of [Kube v 4.0.2] that was converted to SCSS by me, [thatgibbyguy].
-The purpose of ply is to provide Front End developers with an immediately understandable framework based on a ratio based grid system, versus arbitrary column based grid systems.
+the purpose of ply is to provide front-end developers with an immediately understandable framework based on a ratio based grid system, versus arbitrary column based grid systems.

 ## ply versus foundation